rainapatterson/NumberGuessingGame/README.md

 # NumberGuessingGame
-Using JavaScript tools to identify what is broken in code
+Understadning Erros in JavaScript code using developer tools